 The recent outbreak of novel coronavirus (COVID-19) negatively affects economic conditions regionally as well as globally.
 The full impact of coronavirus outbreak is unclear yet and the Group monitors the situation closely.
-As the situation is fluid and rapidly evolving, the Group doesn't consider it practicable to provide quantitative assessment of the potential impact of the outbreak on the Group.

 Management of the Group believes that in the current conditions appropriate measures are implemented in order to ensure economic stability of the Group.